vercel/avatar/README.md

 ## How to use avatar

-To generate an avatar just embed following url
+To generate an avatar just embed following url `https://avatarservice.herokuapp.com/`.
+Now you can append a username to generate an avatar

 The default avatar is `png` with a size of 120*120px